restic/kasimir/README.md

 create a release on GitHub and upload the files.
 It is specifically tailored to the programming language Go and the style and requirements tools around the [restic](https://restic.net) backup program have.

+Things it should do:
+ * Generate a changelog file using [`calens`](https://github.com/restic/calens)
+ * Update the version in the source code as well as the `VERSION` file (if it exists)
+ * Create a new release tag (if it does not exist yet)
+ * Build binaries for all architectures and OS, in a reproducible way
+ * Build a source archive
+ * Create a `SHA256SUMS` and sign it
+ * Create a release on GitHub and upload the assets